 Are you sure that you aren’t running an old version of Windows in your IT environment?
 Even if you do manage regular Windows updates, you may have missed someone – or they are working from old devices or equipment.

 You could use InTune to set compliance for mobile devices.
 Any devices running old versions of Windows will be flagged so that you can resolve the issue.
-Unless you know who the end users are or what their role is, you should communicate with them to explain the need for the update and agree on a time and date to schedule – so you aren’t interrupting business critical activities.
+Unless you know who the end users are or what they are doing, you should communicate with them to explain the need for the update and agree on a time and date to schedule – so you aren’t interrupting business critical activities.

 But what about other equipment?
 It’s a good idea to regularly monitor your IT environment.
 To do this run system scans and scripts to understand what version of Windows is being supported on machines.
 But in a global company – and at a time when many are working remotely – you can’t be sure you’ll catch everything because this will only return results if machines are connected to the network.
 Compare that information to your Active Directory records and pull together in a spreadsheet.